gdavidbutler/gdavidbutler/README.md

 Is C too close to the processor?

 You will find a couple of repositories that take full advantage of the closeness (the callback parsers).
-They have no dependences.
-Not even the C library.
+They have no dependences (not even on the standard C library).
 They are pure C functions that get down and dirty to rip through XML and JSON.

-There is a repository that helps free C from the call graph.
+There is a repository that significantly simplifies multi-thread programming in C.
-(In my opinion C's primary weakness.)
-Exploiting POSIX threads, channels enable a style of programming that is common in more modern programming languages.
+Exploiting POSIX threads, channels enable a style of programming that is common in newer programming languages.
-And lazy evaluation?
+And uncomon features like lazy evaluation.

 And, as C operations map to instructions, C structures organize memory for efficient access.
 Processing rich information is possible but tedious, at best.